Tools used: After Effects, Premiere Pro, CapCut, Keynote

 I produced hundreds of 10-15 second graphic videos while working at the casino.
 Inside and outside the casino there are about 80 screen in 5 sizes.
 Here are just a few examples of typical videos I made in After Effects.

-Inside the Gun Lake Casino are three large restaurants; each with their own look and ffeel.
-There are huge TV menu boards outside each one.
-Photography and menu's rotate with any specials or events they might have.
+Gun Lake Casino has three large restaurants; each with their own look and feel.
+There are huge TV menu boards outside each one where food photography and menu's rotate with any specials or events they might have.
 Each graphic item had to rotate or change in some way to prevent screen burn since these play 24/7.
-Casino menu's change a lot , so these were updated a often.
+Because casino menu's change a lot, these were updated often.

 I wanted to include some of non-typical graphics I created while working at Gun Lake Casino.
 I created ribbon graphics for the local sports arena.
 We often sponsored many events and would create graphics that played on the ribbon LED screens during games.
 We had excellent branding and I was given some freedom to go beyond the normal to really make these standout.